Publications of Thomas Colcombet

 words”.
 Log.
 Methods Comput.
 Sci., 2013, pages 47.

-The theory of regular cost functions is a quantitative extension to the classical
+functions is a quantitative extension to the classical notion of regularity.

-value (or infinity), as opposed to languages which only associate to each input the
+infinity), as opposed to languages which only associate to each input the

 two values ‘inside’ and ‘outside’.
 This theory is a continuation of the work